aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::For.md

     * The template snippet to replicate for each item in iteration.
 * (Conditional) `LogicalId`
     * The logical Id of replicated Resource or Output objects.
     * **This field is only required for usage on a Resource/Output to name replicated Resource/Output objects.
-Therefore, it should be removed for usage on generating list type value for Resource Property.**
+It should not be specified when using Fn::For to generate a list type attribute for a Resource Property.**
     * The value **should be interpolated with an index** using `Fn::Sub` intrinsic function.